 Some personal trainers and “health gurus” don’t believe in logging calories.
-Instead, they say “eat clean and eat when you’re hungry.”
+Instead, they say “eat when you’re hungry.”
 I don’t agree with that.
 I know from experience that eating below or too far above the amount of calories your body requires, can wreck your goals.
 When I started working out in 2002, I had no clue how to eat for optimum health and fitness.
 In fact, I still thought it was okay to barely eat anything at all.
 From age fourteen to sixteen, I went back and forth with anorexia and bulimia (both are very illogical are hard to keep up).
 When I found out I was pregnant in late 2001, logic told me that I needed to eat for my baby.
 This was the first time I decided to really figure out proper nutrition.
 After having my son, I had no excess fat on me.
 However, I still had skewed ideas on nutrition.
 I was still under-eating, and my breast milk was like skim milk.
 This was because I looked in the wrong places for nutritional advice (tidbit from magazines, TV ads, and word of mouth).

 In 2005, I decided to end my confusion and purchase a personal training course.
 I was in Air Force Tech School at the time, with no major bills to worry about.
 Dropping $500 on a course was no big deal.
 It was a good investment.
 The course taught me the basics of nutrition.
 I learned that eating smaller, more frequent meals tricks the human metabolism into speeding up.
 I trusted the source and followed through with all that was advised.
 I went from eating sparingly to eating 5 small meals per day.
 That single change made the most visible, positive difference in my body in the years that I had been pursuing fitness.
 I finally got real abs.
 But, soon, I noticed there was a limit as to how far I could take my body with a standard personal training course.
 I struggled with growing muscle.
 In 2007, I dug around the internet, and finally, on a bodybuilding forum, I learned about Burn the Fat Feed the Muscle by Tom Venuto.
 Later, I purchased Championship Bodybuilding by Chris Aceto; a recommended read in the back of Tom Venuto’s book.
 These books combined, transformed my body into that of a fitness model.
 Venuto and Aceto stress the importance of the following in their books: